Israel Tanenbaum: Salsa

-Tanenbaum has performed with many of the classic salsa artists and bands such as Pete "El Conde" Rodriguez, Marvin Santiago, Daniel Santos, Tommy Olivencia, Cheo Feliciano, Santitos Colón, Lalo Rodríguez and Roberto Roena for whom he became Musical Director in 1986.
+Tanenbaum has performed with many of the classic salsa artists and bands such as Pete "El Conde" Rodriguez, Marvin Santiago, Daniel Santos, Tommy Olivencia, Cheo Feliciano, Santitos Colón, Lalo Rodríguez and Roberto Roena for whom he became musical director in 1986.
 Other major artists include Batacumbele, Orquesta Mulenze, Brenda K. Starr, Zaperoko and Ednita Nazario.
 In 1988, with a successful career as a pianist, Tanenbaum moved to Colombia and joined (as the producer, pianist and arranger) Guayacán Orquesta, one of Colombia's premiere salsa bands.
 Tanenbaum played a vital role in defining the sound that allowed Guayacán to effectively reach out to the growing U.S. and European Latino markets.
 This led to one Platinum and two Gold Records.
 In Colombia, Israel has worked with many other artists including Grupo Niche, Grupo Clase, Checo Acosta and Galy Galiano.
 Tanenbaum has taken special interest in all-female salsa bands -popular in Colombia- such as Caña Brava, Aché Orquesta and Santísima Charanga, and has contributed to the field as director, arranger and producer.

 In 1992, Cuban violinist Alfredo De La Fé, who, at the time, lived in Medellín, Colombia, asked Tanenbaum to produce his next album "Con Toda la Salsa" for the Discos Fuentes label.
 The album included Israel's Latin Jazz composition Hacha y Machete which reached the jazz top 10 lists across Europe.
-This success opened the doors to the European markets and lead to several tours during which Israel accompanied Alfredo as his pianist and musical director.
+This success opened the doors to the European markets and led to several tours during which Israel accompanied Alfredo as his pianist and musical director.
 In 1995, Tanenbaum produced La Salsa de los Dioses shortly before Alfredo moved to Italy.
 When Alfredo moved to New York in 2002, Israel -who was then living in the US- put together a band and toured the US with Alfredo.
-In 2018 Izzy settled in San Francisco Bay Area where he performs in a variety of venues with renown bands such as Candela (band) lead by Uruguayan percussionist and singer Edgardo Cambón.
+In 2018 Izzy settled in San Francisco Bay Area where he performs in a variety of venues with renown bands such as Candela (band) led by Uruguayan percussionist and singer Edgardo Cambón.

-Tanenbaum has produced music for record labels like Sony, Phillips, CBS, BMG and Fania.
+Tanenbaum has produced music for record labels like Sony, Phillips, CBS, BMG, Fania and Latinbaum Records.